 7. Drone Surveillance Laws

 If all else fails, the last thing you can do is to push for laws that protect the privacy of citizens against drones.
 Bills have been popping up ever since the drone craze really took off back in 2013, and some of them have even been passed into law, but we still have a long way to go.

-Ideally a middle ground will be found, but until that happens, we’re floating around in a state of limbo where privacy threats are real and we don’t have the proper tools to keep ourselves guarded from them.
+Ideally, a middle ground will be found, but until that happens, we’re floating around in a state of limbo where privacy threats are real and we don’t have the proper tools to keep ourselves guarded against them.
 Laws may end up being the only effective defense.